 The popularity of ingestible beauty and wellness boosters is rising, with the category growing an average of 13.8 per cent each year since 2015, and beauty-specific supplements growing faster than the wider category.

 The post-pandemic beauty arena has created the perfect environment for inside-out supplements for skin to thrive: now, presenting as fresh-faced and radiant is the the ultimate health-signalling humblebrag.
-Where showcasing your pro-level make-up skills was the beauty goal of 2019, now it's far more satisfying to shine a spotlight on your natural and (seemingly) effortless glow.
+Where showcasing your pro-level make-up skills was the beauty goal of five years age, now it's far more satisfying to shine a spotlight on your natural and (seemingly) effortless glow.

 It seems that now, almost any aesthetic concern can be tackled from the inside out, with as little effort as it takes to swallow a daily capsule.
 Of course, a well-rounded diet and balanced lifestyle are the foundations for everything from shiny hair to glowing skin, but a supplement can provide a targeted boost.